Skip to content

 What the figures tell us

-Sugar cane production registered 1.4% growth from 6.62 million to 6.71 million tonnes in the 2024/25 season.
-Total industry sugar production for 2024/25 is forecast to reach 232,482 tonnes, a 4.56% increase year-on-year.
+Sugar cane production registered 1.4% growth from 6.62 million to 6.71 million tonnes in the 2024/25 season, with year-on-year sugar output growth of 4.56%.

 A sugar tax was introduced in 2024 at US$0.0010 per gramme.
 It was halved in the 2025 National Budget to US$0.0005, offering some relief to beverage manufacturers.
 Read more about it on the trade and exports page.